 Theoretical yield formula

-Using the theoretical yield equation helps you find the theoretical yield from the moles of the limiting reagent, assuming 100% efficiency.
-So, to stop you from wondering how to find theoretical yield, here is the theoretical yield formula:
+Using the equation below helps you find the theoretical yield from the moles of the limiting reagent, assuming 100% efficiency.
+This is the formula:

 - — Mass of product;